 The 10th Street Water Feature invites people to the Allegheny River from Penn Avenue.
 It runs under the Convention Center and descends 17 feet, with waterfalls and fountain pools on either side.
+The 10th Street Water Feature was not operating in 2021 due to Covid-19 protocols.

-4TH FLOOR TERRACE
+4TH FLOOR ROOFTOP TERRACE